Simone de Beauvoir: Les Temps Modernes

-Only in 2009 was there a second translation, to mark the 60th anniversary of the original publication.
-Constance Borde and Sheila Malovany-Chevallier produced the first integral translation in 2010, reinstating a third of the original work.

-In the chapter "Woman: Myth and Reality" of The Second Sex, Beauvoir argued that men had made women the "Other" in society by the application of a false aura of "mystery" around them.
-She argued that men used this as an excuse not to understand women or their problems and not to help them, and that this stereotyping was always done in societies by the group higher in the hierarchy to the group lower in the hierarchy.
-She wrote that a similar kind of oppression by hierarchy also happened in other categories of identity, such as race, class, and religion, but she claimed that it was nowhere more true than with gender in which men stereotyped women and used it as an excuse to organize society into a patriarchy.

-Despite her contributions to the feminist movement, especially the French women's liberation movement, and her beliefs in women's economic independence and equal education, Beauvoir was initially reluctant to call herself a feminist.
-However, after observing the resurgence of the feminist movement in the late 1960s and early 1970s, Beauvoir stated she no longer believed a socialist revolution to be enough to bring about women's liberation.
-She publicly declared herself a feminist in 1972 in an interview with Le Nouvel Observateur.

-In 2018 the manuscript pages of Le Deuxième Sexe were published.
-At the time her adopted daughter, Sylvie Le Bon-Beauvoir, a philosophy professor, described her mother's writing process: Beauvoir wrote every page of her books longhand first and only after that would hire typists.

 The Mandarins

 Published in 1954, The Mandarins won France's highest literary prize, the Prix Goncourt.
 It is a roman à clef set after the end of World War II and follows the personal lives of philosophers and friends among Sartre's and Beauvoir's intimate circle, including her relationship with American writer Nelson Algren, to whom the book is dedicated.

 Algren was outraged by the frank way Beauvoir described their sexual experiences in both The Mandarins and her autobiographies.
 Algren vented his outrage when reviewing American translations of Beauvoir's work.
 Much material bearing on this episode in Beauvoir's life, including her love letters to Algren, entered the public domain only after her death.

 Les Inséparables

-Beauvoir's early novel Les Inséparables, long suppressed, was published in French in 2020 and two different English translations in 2021.
-Written in 1954, the book describes her first love, a classmate named Elisabeth Lacoin ("Zaza") who died before age 22, and had as a teenager a "passionate and tragic" relationship with Beauvoir and Merleau-Ponty, then teaching at the same school.
+Beauvoir's early novel Les Inséparables, long suppressed, was published in French in 2020 and two different English translations in 2021, by Sandra Smith in the US and Lauren Elkin in the UK.
+Written in 1954, the book describes her first love, a classmate named Elisabeth Lacoin ("Zaza") who died before age 22 of viral encephalitis, and had as a teenager a "passionate and tragic" relationship with Beauvoir.
+According to Sylvie Le Bon-de Beauvoir, Beauvoir never forgave Madame Lacoin for what happened, believing that Elisabeth-Zaza was murdered by the oppressive socio-cultural environment in which she had been raised.
 Disapproved by Sartre, the novel was deemed "too intimate" to be published during Beauvoir's lifetime.